This page contains the documentation of the various member functions of the ToddCoxeter class that can be used to access the state of an instance.

 In some sense, the purpose of the Todd-Coxeter algorithm is to produce a WordGraph of the action of a set of generators on the classes of a congruence.
 This function can be used to obtain a reference to that WordGraph instance.
 This function triggers a full enumeration.

-The WordGraph returned by this function may be in a rather complicated state.
-The active nodes (and nodes) will be \(\{0, \ldots, n - 1\}\) where \(n\) is the number of classes in the congruence if presentation contains the empty word; or the number of classes plus one if presentation does not contain the empty word.
+\ldots, n - 1\}\) where \(n\) is the number of classes in the congruence if presentation contains the empty word; or the number of classes plus one if presentation does not contain the empty word.
 The returned WordGraph is also short-lex standardized.
 The returned WordGraph will usually be complete and compatible with the relations of the presentation and with the generating_pairs.
 The WordGraph may not be complete or compatible for some values of the settings.
 For example, if the setting lower_bound is used but is not the same as the number of classes in the congruence, then the WordGraph returned by this function may not be compatible with the relations of presentation or generating_pairs.